Woman holding earphones to eyes, symbolizing audio reading.

 Accessibility & Technology

-New for Summer from CML the Talking Magazine
+New for Fall from CML the Talking Magazine

-New for Summer from CML the Talking Magazine
+New for Fall from CML the Talking Magazine

 More and more online publications now offer the option to listen to a recording of the article.
 To have quality writing read to us by professional voices is, obviously, desired and enjoyed by many and we are delighted to see it proliferate.